rickyurvinauc/grouo_09_pwa/README.md

 ## License

-This project is licensed under the terms of the MIT license.# wasm-daw
+This project is licensed under the terms of the MIT license.

 ## Team Members
 Jose Cáceres, Ricardo Urvina, Sofía Villalobos.